-Steroids can be used when severity requires pericardiocentesis, and when infection has been excluded.
+Steroids can be used when severity requires pericardiocentesis, and when an infection has been excluded.

-In resistant or recurrent cases, olchicines may be useful.
+In resistant or recurrent cases, colchicine may be useful.

-Significant pericardial effusion can necessitate relieve the constriction on the heart.
+Significant pericardial effusion can necessitate relieving the constriction on the heart.

 Cardiac tamponade and free wall rupture require urgent surgery.

 - Wessman DE, Stafford CM.
 The postcardiac injury syndrome: case report and review of the literature.
 South Med J. 2006 Mar